ilijapet/JS-DApp-with-MetaMask-integration/README.md

     (your_venv)$ pipx install eth-brownie
     (your_venv)$ ...done! ✨ 🌟 ✨

 Installing Ganache  (Ganache is used to create blockchain in local enviroment on which we can test our contracts.
-Brownie under the hood use Ganachse for same purpose)
+Brownie under the hood use Ganache for same purpose)

     (your_venv)$ npm install -g ganache-cli
     (your_venv)$ ganache-cli --version